mhayes853/swift-operation/Sources/Query/Documentation.docc/Query.md

 ### Sharing

 With [Sharing](https://github.com/pointfreeco/swift-sharing), you can easily observe the state of your query using the `@Shared` property wrapper.

+> Note: This functionallity requires you to import the `SharingQuery` product of this package.

 ```swift
 import SharingQuery